Shippable/docs/sources/ci/slack-notifications.md

 ##Setup

 Before you start, you will need to connect your Slack account with Shippable so we have the credentials to send notifications on your behalf.
-We do this through [Account Integrations](../platform/integration/overview/), so that any sensitive information is abstracted from your config file.
-Once you add an account integration, you can use it for all your projects without needing to add it again.
+We do this through [Integrations](../platform/integration/overview/), so that any sensitive information is abstracted from your config file.

 There are 2 steps to add a Slack integration: Configuring the webhook on Slack, and adding the webhook to your Shippable account.